mcwiet/go-test/README.md

 - All operations utilize a single `input` object for receiving data (e.g. `CreatePetInput`)
 - All mutations return a mutation-specific `payload` object (e.g. `CreatePetPayload`)
 - All queries return 'basic model' objects (e.g. `Pet`) or `connection` objects (e.g. `PetConnection`)
+- Avoid generic `update` mutations; prefer mutations which change small amounts of data (e.g. `updatePetOwner`)

+A few established GraphQL schemas, like GitHub's, were referenced for patterns as well.

 ### Design Comments